jsh58/DMRfinder/README.md

       -m <int>    Min. total counts in a region (def.
 20)
     Other:
-      -f          Report methylation fraction for each sample -b          Memory-saving option (may take longer)
+      -f          Report methylation fraction for each sample -y <file>   Report clusters of valid CpG sites;
+                    if <file> exists, use these clusters
-      -e <file>   File listing ordered chromosome names (used only with -b option)
+      -b          Analyze one chromosome at a time (memory-saving) -e <file>   File listing ordered chromosome names (comma- separated; used only with -b option)
 ```
 ---